Absence of cosmological constant problem in special relativistic field theory of gravity: Self-interaction of a helicity graviton

-Within the classification of fundamental interactions in terms of the unitary representations of the Poincar\'e group \cite{Wigner1939}, gravity is expected to be mediated by a particle corresponding to the massless spin-2 representation.
-The massless character of the representation means that only the states with helicity $\pm2$ are physical.
-This representation has a direct on-shell implementation in field theory \cite{Ortin2004}: a second-rank symmetric tensor field $h^{ab}$ which satisfies the equations of motion
+In flat-spacetime quantum field theory, fundamental interactions are classified in terms of the unitary representations of the Poincar\'e group \cite{Wigner1939}.
+Within this classification, gravity is associated with the massless spin-2 representation.
+That the corresponding representation is massless implies that the only physical states of the particle that carries the gravitational interaction (the graviton) are those with helicity $\pm2$.
+In field-theoretical terms, we can embed this representation into a second-rank symmetric tensor field $h^{ab}$ satisfying the equations of motion \cite{Ortin2004}

 as well as the constraints

 In fact, the physical objects are equivalence classes of $h^{ab}$ defined by the equivalence relation

 where the generators $\xi^a$ satisfy